perfectsquare123/JavaScript-and-React-Native/ReactNative_Notes.md

 ## Core Components

-NOTE: Remember to import all things that needed before using REFER HERE: [Documentations](https://reactnative.dev/docs/components-and-apis)
+NOTE: Remember to import all things that needed before using <br>
+REFER HERE: [Documentations](https://reactnative.dev/docs/components-and-apis)

 1. `<Text>` and `</Text>`